General Purpose

 Index Statuses

-Open: The index is active.
+- Open: The index is active and fully searchable.
 Searches, reports, and dashboards can be executed using this index.
-These indexes are referred to as “warm data.”

 Recommendation:

 Keeping the number of active (Open) indexes low helps improve overall system performance.
 It is recommended to retain live data for a maximum of one month, ideally one week.
-Older indexes can be kept in the “Closed” state and temporarily reopened when historical data access is required.
+Older indexes can be kept in the Closed state and temporarily reopened when historical data access is required.
+For data that must be retained longer but is rarely queried, the Frozen state offers a balance between storage efficiency and searchability.